MassDotMoney/nested-ledger-plugin/README.md

 * `TITLE_NAME_OF_ACTION_SCREEN_#_UI` (top)
 * `MSG_NAME_OF_ACTION_SCREEN_#_UI` (bottom)

-Both are found in `./src/text.h`.
-Edit these to modify the strings displayed to the user.
+Edit these in `./src/text.h` to modify the strings displayed to the user.

  #### Functions: